ninech/academy/02-kubernetes/exercise2.md

 # 1

-Lets take a look at services.
+Let's take a look at services.
 First of we need to create a deployment.
 Take a look at this [file](templates/2/1.yaml) `templates/2/1.yaml`.
 Make sure you understand every line in it!
 If you have trouble ask the teacher.

 Create the deployment out of the file in your namespace on the nine managed GKE cluster.
-Check out what the the deployment created.
+Check out what the deployment created.

-Now lets expose our deployment to the outside world.
+Now let's expose our deployment to the outside world.

 Use the kubectl expose command.
 Create a LoadBalancer service!
 Not a ClusterIP service!!